Zaneham/CMS-2-LSP/README.md

 Contributions are welcome!
 Please open an issue or pull request on GitHub.

+## Related Projects

+If you've enjoyed programming systems that track things moving through water at high speed, you may wish to consider:

+- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - The US Air Force's equivalent obsession.
+Same era, same paranoia, different element.
+JOVIAL keeps things airborne; CMS-2 keeps things afloat.
+Synergy.

+- **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - What happens when the British attempt the same thing.
+Features HMSO documentation, Crown Copyright, and presumably works in any weather.
+The Royal Navy presumably ran something similar, though they'd never admit to using American ideas.

+- **[HAL/S LSP](https://github.com/Zaneham/hals-lsp)** - NASA's Space Shuttle language.
+For when the ocean isn't remote enough and you'd prefer your real-time constraints to include vacuum and re-entry heating.

+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/Minuteman-computer-emulator)** - An emulator for the computers in those missiles your Aegis system is meant to detect.
+Circle of life, really.

 ## Acknowledgements

 - Fleet Combat Direction Systems Support Activity (FCDSSA), San Diego